-- 1. The first significant design decision we had to make was if we wanted to reuse the previous team's code.
+- 1. The first significant design decision the team had to make was if we wanted to reuse the previous team's code.
 Remaking it would allow us more flexibility and make it so we can develop the program with methods or languages that we are more familiar with.
-However, we decided against this, primarily because having a mostly working baseline allows us to spend more time on the product-adjacent tasks.
-Such as integration into other systems or further functionality, without us having to spend time remaking the project's core. - 2.
+However, we decided against this, primarily because having a mostly working baseline allows us to spend more time on the product-adjacent tasks, such as integration into other systems or further functionality, without us having to spend time remaking the project's core.
+If we were to remake the project from scratch, that would consume most of the team's time, and it would be a significant risk on whether or not the final result would be improved over what the prior team accomplished, further pushing back the desired deadline for testing this system in a classroom environment. - 2.
 Another decision we made was whether or not to include artificial intelligence in some form in this project.
-This could consist of having a large language model give answers about the 1,400-page long datasheet or having it train on the CPR E 2880 course materials as a whole using something like CourseGPT(https://arxiv.org/pdf/2407.18310).
-This is still being decided upon between our group and the CPR E 288 professors based on what they want us to include and what is feasible for us to accomplish in the allotted time. - 3.
-Another design decision that we are still deciding upon is if we want to revise how the assignments are handled.
-The way it is currently being handled is that the instructor will make an assignment, and then they will have to share the assignment code with their students.
-However, we have discussed changing it so the instructor can make class sections and add each student.
-Then, the students would log in to their accounts and be added to the proper section.
-This is an important decision because the highest priority behind the product working is having the product be something that the instructors would want to use.
-And if it is too inconvenient to set up the assignments, they won't do it.
+This could consist of having a large language model give answers about the 1,400-page long datasheet used in CPR E 2880 or having it train on the course materials as a whole using something like CourseGPT(https://arxiv.org/pdf/2407.18310).
+Ultimately, it was decided not to involve artificial intelligence in this project's scope, as it could introduce unnecessary complications, false positives, and overall confusion given the technology's current maturity.
+Additionally, most team members have little to no experience working with such technologies, meaning that development would have been slow and inefficient.
+It should be noted, the client and advisor is open to considering the idea in future developments if it is determined artificial intelligence can be adequately implemented in a useful fashion.

+3. Another design decision that was decided upon after much consideration is how we want to revise how the assignments are handled.
+The way sdmay24-34's prototype handles them is that the instructor will make an assignment, and then they will have to share the assignment code with their students.
+However, this approach makes it difficult to maintain the Principle of Least Privilege and track per-student analytics, both of which are integral requirements.
+To accommodate for this, we decided to have instructors import class sections and registered students, which they have authority over.
+This is an important decision because the highest priority behind the product working is having the system be something that the instructors would actively want to use in their sections, and if it is too inconvenient to set up the assignments, they will not want to use it.